fashberg/WThermostatBeca/README.md

   * The software on the MCU gets not upgraded with WThermostat, so no changes are possible here!
   * It controls Temperature, Display, the Relay, Scheduling, has RTC, etc.
   * Sonix SN8F57083 8 bit Microcontroller
-* **The ESP8266-based Tuya-Wifi-Module.**
+* **The ESP8266-based Tuya-WiFi-Module.**
   * ___The Software of ESP can be flashed with this Open Source WThermostat___
   * There is a serial connection between MCU and ESP.
-Via this connection the we can control the MCU
+Via this connection we can control the MCU
-  * Only the Wifi-Verisons of thermostats have the ESP-Module.
+  * Only the WiFi-Versions of thermostats have the ESP-Module.

 Both devices are communication using a binary serial protocol, called "MCU protocol".
 See [Tuya Cloud Universal Serial Port Access Protocol_Tuya Smart_Docs.pdf](./docs/Tuya%20Cloud%20Universal%20Serial%20Port%20Access%20Protocol_Tuya%20Smart_Docs.pdf")